-You do not have to move out until an order has been made by the Consumer, Trader & Tenancy Tribunal.
+You do not have to move out until an order has been made by the NSW Civil and Administrative Tribunal.
 You have the right to be heard by the Tribunal and to put your case forward.

 The Tribunal may, or may not, make a termination order.
 Park owners have to prove their cases.
 For instance if the park owner says the park is to be redeveloped but there is no Development Application with the local council, the Tribunal will take this into account.

 Even if the Tribunal does make an order for you to leave, it may allow a long period before you have to go and may award you compensation to move.
 The notice of termination is just the first step in the process and it may not succeed.

 If you receive a notice of termination you should obtain immediate advice on what you should do next.

 |NOTE - If the park owner tells you that the park is going to be redeveloped but does not give you a notice of termination, you are not required to do anything.
 The termination of agreement process does not even begin until a written notice of termination has been given to you.
 While you are free to make your own decision to move in these circumstances, there is no compulsion to do so.|

 If you want to, you may negotiate with the park owner about leaving rather than go through the Tribunal process, but you cannot be made to negotiate unless you are happy about it.
 If you own your dwelling and you come to an agreement with the park owner to move your dwelling to another park, you are entitled to ask the park owner for compensation for the relocation.
 If possible, you should not move until you have been paid the agreed compensation.

 While a park owner may choose to pay compensation to any resident being asked to leave, compensation is only payable under the laws to those residents who rent sites for their own moveable dwellings (ie. relocatable homes or registrable moveable dwellings with rigid annexes).